 This award-winning Ohio educational enhancement program is devoted to excellence in creative writing, and helps to provide students and schools with the means to achieve their highest academic goals.

-Students in Excel are taught using the Diocesan course of study; however, pacing, depth of material, and activities may differ slightly from other reading classes.
-The focus for this program is on class and independent reading along with written expression and vocabulary.
-Spelling is included for grades 7 and 8 in the Excel classes.
+Excel is an Honors Reading class for 6th graders, and an Honors Language Arts class for 7th and 8th grade.
+Students in Excel are taught using the Diocesan course of study; however, pacing depth of material, and activities may differ slightly from other reading classes.
+The focus for this program is on class and independent reading, along with written expression and vocabulary.
+Grammar and oral expression are also included in this class for 7th and 8th graders, as it is a combined Language Arts course.

 WHAT IS QUIZ BOWL?